-2.6 Links
+2.5 Links

-The links section contains an array of JSON arrays, each describing one or more functional connections that should be established between Viinex 3.3 objects before starting the system (or, to be precise, before starting a Viinex 3.3 cluster).
+The links section contains an array of JSON arrays, each describing one or more functional connections that should be established between Viinex 3.0 units at runtime.
 An example for such connection is a connection between a video source and a video archive, established in order to perform the recording of video data from specified video source in the specified video archive.